 Turpentine is sometimes used in anti-candida protocols.
 Bill Thompson’s protocol can be found here.

 Turpentine is an inexpensive remedy for nail fungus.
 One drop can be massaged into affected nails twice a day.
-This treatment will take some time, especially with toenails, but all remedies tend to take a while to completely remedy nail fungus.
+This treatment will take some time, especially with toenails, but all remedies tend to take a while to to remedy nail fungus completely.

 Arthritis and Gout